UjjwalKumar239/Ai-assistant/README.md

 A full-stack AI-powered web assistant built using React, Node.js, Express, MongoDB, and Google Gemini API.
 This assistant can listen to your voice, respond intelligently, and perform smart tasks like:

-🔍 Searching, ❓ Answering general questions, 🕒 Showing time/date/day/month, 🌦️ Weather info, and much more.
+🔍 Searching   ❓ Answering general questions   🕒 Showing time/date/day/month   🌦️ Weather info & more

 ✨ Features
 🔐 User Authentication (JWT + Cookies)